yoyoberenguer/EPROM/README.md

 and supply 22mA to the leds (resistor network of 220R).

 This false positive occure each time the counters are reset to zero simultinously.
-At T = 0 when both counters are reset, the outputs QA, QB, QC, QD will all be at low level and will force the result A=B for a fraction of a second, hence raising a false condition A=B (yellow led flickering).
+At T = 0 when both counters are reset, all the outputs QA, QB, QC, QD are equal to zero, resulting in the condition A=B for a fraction of a second, yellow led being turn on.

 Choosing the MSB will guarantee the most accurate result since both frequency will diverge significantly for each stages of the SN74LS193.